sudomesh/peoples-map/README.md

 This is enough to build node map with connections.
 In fact the first two points is enough for everything but drawing the connections.

-# Notes
+# ToDo

-leafletjs with openstreetmaps and the built-in polylines feature for connections and the markercluser plugin for clustering.
+## frontend

+* Add markercluser plugin for clustering
+* Add custom icons for nodes: meshing, meshing only via internet, offline and potential